razkaplan/gtm-toolkit/README.md

 ## 🏆 Success Stories

 > \"GTM Toolkit reduced our content creation time by 60% while improving our average SEO score by 40%.
-The Claude AI integration is game-changing for content optimization.\"
+The AI-ready integration layer is game-changing for content optimization.\"
 > — **Leading Developer Tools Company**

 > \"Finally, a marketing tool that speaks developer language.
 Our entire go-to-market process is now in Git with automated quality gates.\"